uibcdf/Study_Group_Pharmacophores/README.md

 - Papers will be named with a key string made up of the first author's family name, the publication year, and the first word of the title.
 For instance, the paper entitled "Why me?" written by John Doe and published in 2020 will be referred to hereinafter as 'Doe2020Why'.
+In case there are more than a paper with the same surname, year and first word of the title, the first page number will be added at the end: 'Doe2020Why66'.

 - The papers' list found in the file 'HISTORY.md' is a tentative guide.
 Week by week the file has to be updated to keep track of the real reading record.